skorudzhiev/skorudzhiev.github.io/pages/about.markdown

 ## 🚀 Beyond the Code:

-When I'm not coding, I'm usually exploring new tools, reading about product development, or connecting with other indie makers and developers.
+When I'm not coding, I'm usually exploring new tools, reading about product development, or connecting with others like me.
 I believe the best products come from understanding both the technical and human sides of problem-solving.

 Let's connect and build something awesome together! 🚀